Data-Driven Invariant Learning for Probabilistic Programs: Learning Exact Invariants

-Since the learned model might not predict every data point exactly, we must verify whether $inv$ satisfies this equality using $\verifyinv$.
-If not, \verifyinv looks for counterexamples that maximize the violation in order to drive the learning process forward in the next iteration.
+Hence, instead of searching for any counterexample that causes a violation, \verifyinv searches for a set of counterexamples that maximizes the violation in order to drive the learning process forward in the next iteration.
 Formally, for every $\mathit{inv} \in \mathit{invs}$, \verifyinv queries computer algebra systems to find a set of program states $S$ such that $S$ includes states maximizing the absolute difference of two sides in~\cref{eq:req:exactinv}:

 If there are no program state where the absolute difference is non-zero, \verifyinv returns $\mathit{inv}$ as a true invariant.
 Otherwise, the maximizing states in $S$ are added to the list of counterexamples $cex$; if no candidate in $\mathit{invs}$ is verified, \verifyinv returns \textsf{False} and the accumulated list of counterexamples $cex$.
 The next iteration of the CEGIS loop will sample program traces starting from these counterexample initial states, hopefully leading to a learned model with less error.